kingsor/mdwiki/NextSteps-IdeasBucket.md

 * [IDEs and Plugins for Go](https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins)
 * [Go Courses](https://github.com/golang/go/wiki/Courses)
 * [Getting Started on Heroku with Go](https://devcenter.heroku.com/articles/getting-started-with-go#set-up)

-## Android to REST
-* [Android Login and Registration with PHP, MySQL and SQLite](http://www.androidhive.info/2012/01/android-login-and-registration-with-php-mysql-and-sqlite/) (Jan 31, 2012) - In this tutorial I am going to explain how to build complete login and registration system in android using PHP, MySQL and SQLite.
-Also this tutorial covers how to build simple API using PHP and MySQL.
-* [How to create REST API for Android app using PHP, Slim and MySQL – Day 1/2](http://www.androidhive.info/2014/01/how-to-create-rest-api-for-android-app-using-php-slim-and-mysql-day-12-2/) ( Jan 19, 2014) - This tutorial gives enough knowledge about building a REST API for very beginners.
-As this tutorial seems lengthy, I had divided it into 2 parts.
-In the 1st part we learn fundamental concepts of REST and do the required setup.
-In the 2nd part building actual API (writing PHP & MySQL code) is covered.

 ## REST Api Architecture